Modify, simplify, apply

 It struck me how well was he organized.
 His instrument tray had maybe one-third of mine.
 I realized then that we kept resterilizing and restocking many pieces that we don’t use or use only sporadically.
 His scrub used a much smaller Mayo table, while our display table was much bigger and more cumbersome.

 And he was fast.
 No unnecessary movements.
-To appreciate that, you had to have cardiovascular training.
+To appreciate that, you have to have cardiovascular training.
 It’s like watching Tiger Woods making the shot and being in awe––how did he do it?

 Or watching Alex Ovechkin scoring from the impossible angle.
 It helps when you know the game.